CalvinWilliams1012/personal-site/src/pages/blog/2020-09-12-is-it-cheaper-in-ottawa-or-gatineau.md

   - ncr
   - cost of living
   - taxes
+  - childcare
+  - insurance
+  - money
 ---
-This is simply a look at the **cost** of living in Gatineau vs Ottawa, and does not account for differences such as healthcare.
+This is simply a look at the **cost** of living in Gatineau vs Ottawa, and does not account for differences such as healthcare, services, language, etc.

 # Housing